 Governor’s Office Internship Program

-- Interns in the Governor’s Office gain a unique perspective on the legislative process.
+- Interns in the Governor’s Office gain a unique overall perspective on the legislative process.
 The Governor plays a critical role in the creation of laws and is responsible for the execution of laws passed by the Legislature.
 The Governor’s staff rely on the interns’ work throughout the legislative session for both analytical and policy decisions.
-Interns have the opportunity to attend meetings with the Governor’s senior staff, policy advisors and members of the Legislature.
-At the Governor’s Office, the interns become a part of the team and gain an insight into the legislative process that is incomparable to anywhere else.
+The internship is challenging, insightful and rewarding.

-Only a handful of interns are selected to work in the Governor’s Office, while approximately 50 are selected for the Legislature, making for a more personalized learning experience.
+While approximately 50 interns are selected for the Legislature, only a handful of interns are selected to work for the Governor, making this a more personalized experience.

-Gubernatorial interns are able to witness the Governor and her policy advisors weigh the merits and consequences of legislation as it reaches the Executive Office.
+Gubernatorial interns are able to witness the Governor and policy advisors weigh the merits and consequences of proposed laws as they move through the legislative process.

 Internship opportunities exist in various departments in the Governor’s Office including Legislative Affairs, Boards & Commissions, Constituent Services and the Office of Strategic Planning and Budgeting.